codergrl/presentations/2018-GeoDev-Meetup-December/meetup/presentation.md

 ## Hybrid

-- Compiled into native apps
+- Compile into native apps
 - Can make use of platform capabilities
 - Use web views to build the UI
 - Slower than native apps